All Rounder

 What separates coffee from nearly every other extraction method for common beverages like wine and tea is that coffee HAS to be ground within a very precise range to extract well and in return, it must be filtered for percolation-style brewing.

 The type of filter porosity and thickness determines how the brew will not only extract, but how evenly it will extract depending on the grind size being used.
 Finer grinds often like thicker filter paper that is less prone to clogging and simultaneously flows slower to avoid channeling/clogging that can come from a faster flow rate.
-While coarsely ground grinds can favor a filter paper that flows faster to bump extraction in a shorter amount of time and retain more flavor compounds that have not yet evaporated, and the brew can also contain more insoluble compounds that lead to greater texture and sweetness, creating brews full of depth and dimension.
+While coarsely ground grinds can favor a filter paper that flows faster to bump extraction in a shorter amount of time and retain more flavor compounds that have not yet evaporated, creating brews full of depth and dimension.
 BUT coarser grounds can also favor the same filter type as finer grounds if you’re after a much slower brew with more rounded, sweet, cooked simpler flavors.

 The Joy of Bypass + Minimizing Head Pressure

-If you were to try this method on other conical brewers with ribs or smooth-walled ones that don’t allow for much bypass, you will get unwanted flavors and astringency.
-It is seriously surprising how this specific method hates brewers that offer less bypass, especially smaller + ribbed conical brewers.
+If you try this method on other conical brewers, especially smaller ribbed cones or smooth-walled brewers that don’t allow for much bypass, you can get unwanted flavors and astringency fast.
+It’s honestly surprising how much this specific recipe doesn’t pair well with brewers that offer less bypass.

 Do What You Want